Super Friends: Extreme Justice

-In the comics, the Wonder Twins were members of the short-lived JLI offshoot, Extreme Justice.
+In the comics, the Wonder Twins were members of the short-lived JLI offshoot Extreme Justice.

 Young Justice

-Young Justice was a comic series that followed the adventures of a group composed of the latest teen superheroes of the late 1990s and early 2000s, including Robin, Superboy, Impulse and Wonder Girl.
+Young Justice follows the adventures of a group composed of teenage heroes Robin, Superboy, Impulse, and Wonder Girl.
 Towards the end of the run, Young Justice was involved in a mission which required them to invade an island whose population was made up of super-villains.
-To conduct a successful attack, the core team assembled all the then-known teen heroes (including the Wonder Twins).
-As in Extreme Justice, neither spoke English and both seemed to enjoy eating CDs.
-Unlike their cartoon counterparts, the Wonder Twins were rude and sarcastic.
+The core team recruits various other teenage heroes, including the Wonder Twins, to attack the island.

 Super Buddies

-The lighthearted nature of the show was spoofed in the 2000s with two DC miniseries, Formerly Known as the Justice League and I Can't Believe It's Not the Justice League! (although these series were more direct take-offs on the 1980s Blue Beetle/Booster Gold-era Justice League).
+The lighthearted nature of Super Friends was spoofed in the 2000s with two DC miniseries, Formerly Known as the Justice League and I Can't Believe It's Not the Justice League!.
 In these miniseries the group is known as the "Super Buddies", and consists of a team of ex-Justice League members.
 A television advertisement for the team shows them posing in the postures of the original Super Friends title card.

 Teen Titans

-As of issue #34 (2006), Wendy and Marvin were part of the DC continuity.
-They are now fraternal twins (a nod to their Super Friends successors, the Wonder Twins), engineering geniuses (having graduated from the Massachusetts Institute of Technology at age 16), and are employed at Titans Tower as maintenance crew and mechanical troubleshooters.
-They were responsible for restoring Titans member Cyborg to full functionality after he sustained damage to his artificial body parts during the events of the Infinite Crisis mini-series.
-Wonder Dog was also introduced into the series, although (unlike the cartoon) he was not a lovable sidekick and pet, but a murderous, shape-shifting demon dog who was sent to Titans Tower to kill the team.
-Wonder Dog killed Marvin and attacked Wendy, leaving her crippled from the waist down.
+In Teen Titans #34 (2006), Wendy and Marvin are introduced into the mainline DC continuity.
+They are depicted as fraternal twins, and are employed at Titans Tower as maintenance crew and mechanical troubleshooters.
+Wonder Dog was also introduced into the series, depicted as a demon who was sent to Titans Tower to kill the team.
+Wonder Dog kills Marvin and cripples Wendy, leaving her paraplegic.
 Wendy is a supporting character in the Batgirl series, where she receives help accepting her disabilities from former Batgirl Barbara Gordon.

 Justice League of America

 During the events of the 2005 company-wide Infinite Crisis crossover the Justice League Watchtower was destroyed by Superboy-Prime, leaving the JLA without a base of operations.
 To that end, the team established the Hall of Justice in Washington, D.C. to act as an embassy for the team and an emergency base of operations if needed.
 In the continuity of the comics, the Hall was designed by Green Lantern and Wonder Woman.
-In Justice League of America #46 (2010) Samurai made his first appearance in the DC Universe, where he was shown as one of the heroes driven temporarily insane by Alan Scott.
+In Justice League of America #46 (2010) Samurai made his first appearance in the DC Universe, where he was shown as one of the heroes driven temporarily insane by Alan Scott's power.